Salmon-Computer-Vision/salmon-computer-vision/utils/pi/services/README.md

 simultaneous streams, and even then that may be too much considering all of the other tasks the Raspberry Pi needs to do.

+There are currently four services that spin up their own docker container to perform tasks:

+- `salmonmd-jetson` does the main work of motion detection and saving to the external harddrive
+- `syncing` uses rclone to copy and upload to the `aws` configuration only the motion detected videos and metadata
+- `syncing-detects` is the same as `syncing` but only uploads the YOLO format with track ID detection `.txt` files
+- `syncing-counts` is the same as `syncing` but only uploads the counts `.csv` files for each video

 First, move to this folder:
 ```bash
 cd utils/pi/services